weslylaboy/weslylaboy/README.md

 ### 🧩 How I work

-- Comfortable working in Agile/Scrum teams with sprints, stand‑ups, and iterative delivery.
+- Comfortable working in Agile/Scrum teams with sprints, standups, and iterative delivery.
 - Used to code reviews, version control best practices, and continuous learning.